HETI History

 Old and New board turnover:

 XIV.
-International Congress in Athens, Greece 2012
+International Congress in Athens (Greece) in 2012

 Congress Title: Horses in Education and Therapy